bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *This has a hole in it.*

 As he furiously rummaged around the scraps from earlier projects, he could hear the doorbell ring, the door close, and the lock being turned.
-As as soon as it had, he took the first thing in the box he could keep in his hand, and hurled the tube through the room, as he drew a full lounge of air, and let out a roar of mental pain and anger as loud as he could, his breath visible in the air around him, before he fell to his knees, tears streaming from his face once more, as the tube clanged over the floor, rolling up next to him.
+As as soon as it had, he took the first thing within reach he could keep in his hand, and hurled the tube through the room, as he drew a full lounge of air, and let out a roar of mental pain and anger as loud as he could, his breath visible in the air around him, before he fell to his knees, tears streaming from his face once more, as the tube clanged over the floor, rolling up next to him.

 The roar didn't last more than two seconds, and quickly turned to a whimper.
 Soon after it turned into a few coughs, as the air around him slowly cleared from the poisoned gas he had breathed out.
 It didn't hurt a lot, but he had to fan his hand before his nostrils before he could inhale clearly again.

-"This is crazy!" he quietly thought to himself.
+*This is crazy*, he quietly thought to himself.
-"How can someone come after me for something I haven't even done yet?"
+*How can someone come after me for something I haven't even done yet?*

 He rolled around to lay on his back, as he picked up the tube, and lightly tapped it on his snout.
 What was it Glenn had called them?